| | | | | |

 my simucube 2 pro

 The Sport at £1,169 delivers 17Nm with a 22-bit encoder, representing the entry point to the Simucube ecosystem.
 It’s still premium pricing, but you’re getting industrial-grade build quality and TrueDrive software.
-The SQR quick release system is industrial-strength, designed for 32Nm forces without any compromise – zero play, exceptionally robust, and utterly reliable.
+The SQR quick release system is industrial-strength, designed for 32Nm forces without any compromise – zero play, exceptionally well-built, and utterly reliable.

 Moza R5